Artists at the Center

-Artists At The Center is a multi-year collaboration between Seattle Office of Arts & Culture (ARTS) and Seattle Center, with support from Uptown Arts & Culture Coalition and the communities adjacent to Seattle Center campus.
-The project is made possible by a 10-year grant from Climate Pledge Arena and Seattle Kraken
+Artists at the Center is a multi-year collaboration between the Seattle Office of Arts & Culture and Seattle Center, with support from Uptown Arts & Culture Coalition and the communities adjacent to Seattle Center campus.
+The program is made possible by a 10-year grant from Climate Pledge Arena and Seattle Kraken

-Join us as we introduce emerging and established artists and celebrate their talent on a newly revitalized Seattle Center campus.
+We introduce emerging and established artists and celebrate their talent on Seattle Center campus.
 Artists are given a performance opportunity, allowing them to connect with new audiences, display their talents and advance their careers.
 Visitors to campus and the surrounding neighborhood benefit from surprising and delightful pop-up performances throughout the year.

 Each year, artists are selected with an equity and social justice lens, ensuring equitable representation for underserved and emerging artists.
 Artistic genres include music, dance, theater, demonstrations, and multi-disciplinary work.